shunliuniliu/rpg_svo-1/svo_ros/doc/install.md

 * gcc version 5.4
 * ROS version `kinetic` ([installation guide](http://wiki.ros.org/kinetic/Installation/Ubuntu)).

+We also support ARM architecture (tested on Odroid XU3/4) for

+  * Ubuntu 14.04 32 bit
+  * gcc version 4.8
+  * ROS version `indigo`

 If you have multiple `gcc` installed, make sure the aforementioned version is the default one (use `update-alternatives`).

 #### Install catkin tools